The power to create a better world is already ours!

 An article from John Bunzl, Simpol's founder, about Simpol's thinking and values

-With the world in the grip of an economic slump, those who’ve been concerned about global warming, looming energy shortages and other global issues will no doubt be feeling even more despondent than before.
+With the world in the grip of an economic slump, those concerned about global warming, looming energy shortages and other global issues will be feeling more despondent than ever.
 To ordinary citizens all over the world, the ability to gain any traction on these issues seems inadequate and our efforts to get politicians to do anything substantive likewise seem futile.
 And yet the power to reverse this is, I contend, already in our hands if only we realise it.

 We - at least those of us in democratic countries - already have the necessary power to drive our politicians to implement substantive global solutions.